ironhack-labs/lab-advance-querying-mongo/queries.md

 projection: {name: 1, founded_year: 1}
 sort: {founded_year: 1}

-### 15. All the companies that have been founded on the first seven days of the month, including the seventh. sort them by their `acquisition price` in a descending order.
+### 15. All the companies that have been founded on the first seven days of the month, including the seventh.
+Sort them by their `acquisition price` in a descending order.
 Limit the search to 10 documents.

 query: {$and: [{founded_day: {$gt: 0}}, {founded_day: {$lte: 7}}]}
 sort: {"acquisition.price_amount": -1}